xixixao/jfl/README.md

 # JavaScript Standard Funtional Library [JFL]

-The JavaScript library that aims to compliment the language to provide a single dependency for writing most business logic code.
+This JavaScript library aims to compliment the language to provide a single dependency for writing most business logic code.

 It is fully statically typed to work well with both Flow and TypeScript.